infinum/android-handbook/Using Git.md

 ## Git Flow

 We use a variant of the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow.
-The difference between our variant and the linked document is that we don't use release branches.
+There are some differences between our variant and the linked document.
+The main one is we don't need the master branch.
+Also, on most projects we don't use release branches.
-You can find a more detailed explanation of Git Flow [here](http://nvie.com/posts/a-successful-git-branching-model/).

 ![Git Flow](/img/git-flow.svg)

-There are two main branches, `master` and `dev`.
+By definition, there are two main branches, `master` and `dev`.
 The `master` branch contains **only published code** at all times, and each release is **tagged** with the version number.
 The `dev` branch serves for integration of various features/fixes developed in separate branches.

+We noticed that the master branch is not used that often.
+Since we have tags on release commits having a branch that only contains published code looks like unnecessary.
+That is why for the simplicity we only keep the dev branch as main branch.
+In the dev branch we track we integrate all the feature/fixes and track releases via tags.

 ## Git tagging